AlaaElden98/CollegeSystem/README.md

 ## Make Exam (Stable)

-1 - in this screen doctor will choose level , department , and the subject he needed to Take an exam for students
+1 - in this screen doctor will choose level , department , and the subject he needed to create an exam for students

 <img width="250" alt="portfolio_view" src="https://user-images.githubusercontent.com/48976562/74085363-f7b00a00-4a80-11ea-885a-45e2b60bd078.png">